iOS 14 at WWDC: What we can expect from Apple's new iPhone operating system update

 Apple's WWDC 2020 keynote kicks off tonight at 10am PDT/ 1pm EDT/ 6pm BST/ 7pm CEST and will see the tech giant delve into iOS 14, iPadOS 14, watchOS 7, and a new version of macOS, as well as new hardware.

 The new software features will be revealed at the briefing, and we expect them to roll in September, as usual, so if you have an iPhone 11 Pro, iPhone SE, iPad Air, Apple Watch Series 5, MacBook Air, or any other Apple device, you should tune in to check out what you have to look forward to with the annual operating system revamp.
-Find out how to watch the Apple WWDC live stream right here.
+Find out how to watch the Apple WWDC live stream in the link below..

 In the meantime, we've gathered up all of the iOS 14 rumours and tidbits that have been floating around so far to get a better picture of what's in store when the software update drops later this year.